 Great projects start with great proposals

-I’m sure your company already has a template proposal, but you might want to add a couple of these sections to be more well-rounded.
+I’m sure your company already has a template proposal, but you might want to add a couple of these sections to be better-rounded.

 Also, I recommend paying whatever the going rate is for a lawyer to look over the template proposal you are creating to make sure you are covered.
 It could save you a lot of money in the future if there is any type of legal disagreement.